Helmholtz-AI-Energy/propulate/docs/index.rst

 ``Propulate`` |:dna:| is also listed in the `Helmholtz Research Software Directory`_.

 .. note::
    This project is under active development |:rocket:|.
-For any issues, features requests, or if you would like to contribute, our
+For any issues, feature requests, or if you would like to contribute, our
    `Github page`_ page is the place to go |:fire:|.

    |:point_right:| If you have any questions or run into any challenges while using ``Propulate`` |:dna:|, don't